uswds/uswds-site/_components/banner/banner--default.md

   package: usa-banner
 guidancePath: guidance/variants/default
 layout: component
 lead: This is the default version of the banner.
-If you have used any version of USWDS before 3.13.0, this is the version you used.
+Any version of USWDS before 3.13.0 contains this version.
 order: 01
 parent: Banner
 permalink: /components/banner/default/